Globasa's nouns do not distinguish between singular and plural forms.

 dosteya - friendship (abstract noun)

-In some cases the concrete or count noun is used as verb and the abstract or noncount noun is derived using -ya functions as the counterpart to the verb.
+In some cases the concrete or count noun is used as a verb and the abstract or noncount noun is derived using -ya and functions as the counterpart to the verb.

 imaje - image/picture (concrete noun), imagine/picture (verb)